VirtoCommerce/vc-docs/platform/developer-guide/docs/Updating-Virto-Commerce-Based-Project/stable-releases.md

 	vc-build install
 	```

+	!!! tip
+		To install a specific version of a stable release, use a `-v` parameter.<br>For example, to install version 7, run `vc-build install -v 7`

 The latest stable release has been installed.

 ## Update to Latest Stable Release

 To update to the latest stable release:

-1. Open the [vc-modules/bundles](https://github.com/VirtoCommerce/vc-modules/tree/master/bundles) repository and select the appropriate stable release folder.

-1. Download the **package.json** file.

-1. Open `C:\vc-platform-stable\vc-package.json` in any text editor and update Virto Commerce based on the versions listed in **package.json**.

-1. Save the **vc-package.json** file.

-1. In the command prompt, navigate to your `vc-platform' folder:
+1. In the command prompt, go to your **vc-platform** folder:

 	```console
 	cd C:\vc-platform-stable